 Using car seats, boosters, and set belts for children of all ages.

-A Deeper Dive: Rear-Facing CRs Touching Seatbacks in Front of Them
+Hot Topic: Rear-Facing CRs Touching Seatbacks in Front of Them

 As CPSTs know, following CR instructions is essential.
 A few other considerations are equally important, including following the vehicle instructions and addressing the safety needs of all passengers.
 Whenever CR instructions intersect with these other considerations, CPSTs must carefully consider all aspects when advising caregivers.
 “Seatback touching” is such a situation, so this article looks at some of the related considerations.